nhardt/footnote/README.md

 # Footnote

-Footnote is a peer-to-peer sync and share engine for markdown documents with YAML frontmatter.
-It enables you to maintain a personal collection of notes that sync across all your devices, while selectively sharing specific notes with trusted contacts.
+Footnote is a local-first personal markdown documents with support for sync across your own devices and sharing with known friends and family.

 ## Core Concepts